High-technology swimwear

 High-technology swimwear, or tech suits, are scientifically advanced materials used for swimwear in competitive water sports such as swimming and triathlon.
 Materials of this type are normally spandex and nylon composite fabrics with features to reduce drag against the water.
 The fabrics include features that increase the swimmer's glide through water and reduce the absorption of water by the suit as opposed to regular swimsuits.
+Additionally, the suits are extremely tight, which make the swimmers body more streamlined and help reduce the buildup of lactic acid in the body.
+Since 2010, high-tech swimsuits, specifically those offering significant performance-enhancing features and made from non-textile materials, have been banned in competitive swimming.
+This decision was made by FINA after the 2008 and 2009 swimming seasons, during which many world records were broken by swimmers wearing high-tech swimsuits, raising concerns about the impact of technology on the sport.

 Purpose and design

 High-technology swimwear is designed to reduce drag and improve swimming performance.
 Speedo claims that their LZR Racer reduced drag or water resistance by 38% compared to a traditional Lycra practice swim suit.
 This high-technology swimwear is designed to minimize drag while maximizing support to muscles.
 Some companies claim that their fabrics reduce drag even more than the water's normal friction against the skin.
 To do this, they design high-end lines of competitive swimwear that cover the arms and legs.
 The fabric used for high-technology swimwear is light and water-repellent.
 The material is often composed of highly stretchy spandex and nylon.
 High-technology swimwear is often made using bonded seams, to reduce further drag.
 These suits also provide the compression necessary to increase performance.